 Anticipation provides examples of:

-- Bladder of Steel: The pause function will not work during the puzzle.
+- Bladder of Steel: The pause function will not work during puzzles.

-- The Computer Is a Cheating Bastard: On harder difficulties, the AI-controlled opponents tend to guess puzzles within seconds, sometimes even before the picture starts getting drawn, and on harder difficulties, without a category to go off of.
+- The Computer Is a Cheating Bastard: Since it's hard to program otherwise, the AI, if it buzzes in, will get the correct answer.
+(Unless it decides to throw the question.)
+On harder difficulties, the AI-controlled opponents tend to guess puzzles within seconds, sometimes even before the picture starts getting drawn, and without a category to go off of.

 - Easter Egg: The Grey Puzzle.
-When you land on Feature Square and hold the token from flying around the board (by pressing the control pad and A and B), the token will then flash instead and start the puzzle.
+When you land on Feature Square and prevent your token from flying around the board (by rapidly pressing A), the token will then flash instead and start a puzzle.

-- Whammy: On level 4 (Only on Hard and Very Hard mode), there is a black square called The Drop-Out Square.
+- Whammy: On level 4 (Only on Hard and Very Hard mode), there is a black square (Though more of a hole in the board) called The Drop-Out Square.
 If you land on any of those, you will fall back to level 3.